52North/sensor-web-tutorial/docs/9_8_sos_importer.md

 > 1. Continue by clicking on `Next`
 > 1. Repeat this activity for the columns 3 and 4

-Following you need to set a **Unit of Measurement** for every column of measurments.
+Following you need to set a **Unit of Measurement** for every column of measurements.

 ![ImporterStep6b3.PNG](images/ImporterStep6b3.PNG "Add missing Metadata")